gongbaodd/gongbaodd.github.io/_docs/2025/07/19/week-30-proto-factory.md

 }
 ---

-# Week 30: Proto Factory
+# Week 30: Proto Factory & Museum Hopping

-This Thursday and Friday, I went to three museums.
-Lennusadam(the Estonian Maritime Museum), PROTO invention factory and Kai Art Center.
+This Thursday and Friday turned into a mini museum marathon 🎟️ — I visited **three** places:
+**Lennusadam** (Estonian Maritime Museum), **PROTO Invention Factory**, and **Kai Art Center**.

-## Lennusadam
+## ⚓ Lennusadam

-Lennusadam used to be a seaplane harbor, now it serves both as a museum and a harbor.
-You can visit a submarine, and all the boats that owned by the museum.
-There are also some exhibitions about the history of the discovery age.
+Lennusadam was once a **seaplane harbor**, and now it’s part museum, part harbor.
+Highlights:
+- Explore a **real submarine** 🚢
+- See historic boats owned by the museum
+- Exhibitions about the **Age of Discovery** and maritime history

-## PROTO Invention Factory
+## 🕰️ PROTO Invention Factory

-PROTO is a place where you can try out different inventions and technologies.
-They use VR to simulate a steampunk world where you can try all the inventions in their proto types.
+PROTO is like stepping into a **steampunk playground**.
+Using VR, they transport you into a world of early inventions — you can try out **prototype versions** of all kinds of quirky machines.
+Think “science fair meets fantasy novel” 🥽⚙️.

-## Kai Art Center
+## 🎨 Kai Art Center

-Kai Art is now exhibiting Building Absolutely Nothing Anywhere Nearby.
-It is a art style showing what is a community's responsibility.
+Currently hosting **_Building Absolutely Nothing Anywhere Nearby_**, an exhibition exploring what it means for a community to take responsibility.
+It’s conceptual, reflective, and definitely makes you think 🤔.